samaea/expensesbotworkshop/README.md

 ### 2. Test your Bot Service

  In your resource on the left panel, scroll to <b>“Test in Web Chat”</b> to test if your bot is running and type “Hello”.
 The bot will respond with “You have reached Greeting.
 You said: Hello”.
-This confirms that the bot has received your message and passed it to a default LUIS app.
-This LUIS app detected the default “Greeting” intent.
+This confirms that the bot has received your message (utterance), passed it to LUIS and has identified the utterance as being relevant to the pre-populated "Greeting" intent.
+Similarly, the utterance "I am in need of some help" was mapped to the pre-populated "Help" intent.
+At a later stage, you will create your own intent and train it with your own utterances to help LUIS understand when to map it accordingly.

  ![Webchat](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/8_Webchat.png)